CarterBoyd/Program4CSC460/readme.txt

 To run this program the TA will need to compile Prog4.java.
-When Prog4 is ran the user will need to provide their Oracle username and password as command line, arguments the user will then be presented with a text-base UI with multiple options.
+When Prog4 is ran the user will need to provide their Oracle username and password as command line arguments, the user will then be presented with a text-base UI with multiple options.

 For this project the team utilized the agile workflow process, using GitHub project, each team member selected the tasks/feature they wanted to work on.
 More specifically Raymond primarily worked on the UI.
 Logan worked on